 Gerard Renny is a third generation Italian-American with a New York City restaurant and political family pedigree.
-His great-grandparents owned and operated Pep’s Bar and Grill, in the East New York section of Brooklyn, and his maternal grandfather owned Ferdinand’s Restaurant and Catering, in Queens.
-Through his grand-uncle, Meade Esposito, the longtime chairman of the Democratic Party in Brooklyn, Gerard got his start in the hospitality business.
+His great-grandparents owned and operated Pep’s Bar and Grill for over thirty years in the Brownsville/Ocean Hill section of Brooklyn, and his maternal grandfather owned Ferdinand’s Restaurant and Catering in Queens.
+Through his grand-uncle Meade Esposito (longtime Chairman of the Brooklyn Democratic Party), Gerard got his start in the hospitality business.
 And in 1977 at the age of 18, and with a little help from Uncle Meade, he landed a job at Studio 54 during its late 1970s decadent heyday.
 (Gerard is currently featured in the 2018 film Studio 54: The Documentary by Altimeter Films)

-After leaving his disco days behind him, and returning to New York City from a year of living in Paris, Gerard got his first serious restaurant gig as general manager of the pioneering Soho bar/restaurant/gallery, Central Falls.
-In 1983, along with owner Bruce Goldstein, Gerard helped launched the Central Falls Roadshow, an on-location film & event catering business, complete with a state of the art catering truck, and he was an integral contributor to the design and execution of this high-tech kitchen on wheels.
+After leaving his disco days behind him, and returning to New York City from a year of living in Paris, Gerard got his first serious restaurant position as the general manager of the pioneering and now famous Soho bar/restaurant/gallery, Central Falls.
+While there, along with owner Bruce Goldstein, Gerard helped launch the Central Falls Roadshow.
+This was an on-location film and event catering business, complete with a state-of-the-art catering truck, and he was an integral contributor to the design and execution of this high-tech kitchen on wheels.

-It was during this time that Gerard built both professional and personal relationships that have survived to this day, working on such films as Francis Coppola’s The Cotton Club (with Gregory Hines, Richard Gere, Diane Lane), and Ulu Grosbard’s Falling in Love starring Robert De Niro, Meryl Streep, Harvey Keitel).
-He also catered the food service to all the VIP tents and personal trailer for Diana Ross during her well-documented concert in Central Park.
+It was during this time that Gerard built many of the professional and personal relationships that have thrived and survived to this day.
+This included working on such films as Francis Ford Coppola’s The Cotton Club (with Gregory Hines, Richard Gere, Diane Lane), and Ulu Grosbard’s Falling in Love (starring Robert De Niro, Meryl Streep, Harvey Keitel).
+He also catered the food service to all the VIP tents and the personal trailer for Diana Ross during her well-documented 1983 concert in Central Park.

-In 1997, on his 38th birthday, Gerard signed the contract to write his much-acclaimed cookbook, The Men of the Pacific Street Social Club Cook Italian (William Morrow, Hearst Publications).
-Released in 1999, this cookbook celebrates his family’s roots and the infamous Brooklyn neighborhood where he was raised.
+On his 38th birthday in 1997, Gerard signed the contract to write his much-acclaimed cookbook, The Men of the Pacific Street Social Club Cook Italian (William Morrow, Hearst Publications).
+Released in 1999, this cookbook celebrates his family’s roots, their recipes, and the legendary Brooklyn neighborhood where he was born and raised.

-These successes prompted Gerard in 2009 to open a spinoff of Bar Stuzzichini, the Michelin-rated Stuzzicheria, and the Pane Panelle take-out sandwich shop.
-Located at the corner of Church and Walker Streets in Tribeca.
-Eater NY selected it as one of the “Top Ten Sandwich Shops” of 2011, and it had the winning recipe in 2011′s Brooklyn Meatball Slapdown.
+This success prompted Gerard to open a spinoff of Bar Stuzzichini in 2010, the Michelin-rated Stuzzicheria, and the Pane Panelle take-out sandwich shop.
+Located at the corner of Church and Walker Streets in Tribeca, Eater NY selected it as one of the “Top Ten Sandwich Shops” of 2011, along with the winning recipe in the 2011 Brooklyn Meatball Slapdown.

-Since then Gerard has been consulting and project-managing for numerous projects in the New York area, most notably Morimoto’s Bisutoro; The Savoy Tavern, Merrick, Long Island; Los Americanos Latin Restaurant, The Anthony, and Antique Bar and Bakery.
-Add to this list the Church Street Tavern / Bandit’s Roost Lounge, where the team created the critiquely acclaimed Tavern Burger (NY Magazine “Most Important Burger” list & Bloomberg News “Top 5 Burgers” of 2015).
+Since 2012, Gerard has been consulting and project-managing throughout the New York City metropolitan area.
+Most notably Morimoto’s Bisutoro, The Savoy Tavern, Los Americanos Latin Restaurant, The Anthony, and Antique Bar and Bakery.
+Add to this list the Church Street Tavern, where along with Chef Ryan Skeen, the team created the critically acclaimed Tavern Burger which made New York Magazine’s “Most Important Burger” list, and Bloomberg News’ “Top 5 Burgers” in New York of 2015.